Dzaleka-Connect/dzaleka-connect/blog/the-pennington-school-expands-service-work-for-malawi-refugee-camp.md

 ---
 ![](https://centraljersey.com/wp-content/uploads/sites/26/2021/05/hvn-penn-school-malawi-768x1024.jpeg)

+> Pennington School students sew hybrid sanitary napkins for girls in a refugee camp in Malawi.PHOTO COURTESY OF THE PENNINGTON SCHOOL

 Over the past three years, students at The Pennington School have been using their STEM (science, technology, engineering, math) skills to solve real-world problems and provide needed resources to the schools at the Dzaleka Refugee Camp in Malawi, Africa.

 This year, Pennington students have refurbished iPads, provided online math tutoring sessions, designed a hybrid sanitary napkin, and developed lessons on solar power for the high school at the African camp.